WIFIS-Team/control/control/README.md

 In the directory "Calibration_Control" are the codes to be programed into the two arduinos (for the integrating sphere and mirror flippers).
 Make sure they are both loaded on and onto the right one.

 For the flippers themselves if misbehaving need to be plugged into a computer with windos via usb with the control softwear from Thorlabs installed.
-They need to have a specific set of instructions told to them to interperet their SMA signals.
-I'll update what these settings are here later.
+Their SMA plug one is set to ‘go to position’ mode with ‘Logic Edge Input (Swap Pos.) ‘ as the digital signal mode.
+SMA plug two is set to ‘Output: InMotion’ and digital signal mode: ‘Logic Level Output’.
+Make sure the 'persistant settings' (or something like that) box is ticked to keep these instructions on the flippers until next plugged in.